 Elementary students may participate in advanced content classes in English/Language Arts and Math; secondary grade students may enroll in advanced content/honors classes in ELA, Math, Science, Social Studies, and Foreign Language.
 These courses include more complex subject matter at an accelerated pace.
 The ALP department works with subject area supervisors to review and revise honors level curriculum.
 For questions regarding content curriculum, contact the content supervisor.
 Inquiries regarding qualification and placement for AC/honors courses should be directed to the local school.

 The Cobb County School District recognizes that students who demonstrate exceptional potential in a specific area may benefit from a specialized program.
 Cobb’s magnet programs allow high school students to pursue their interests, develop their talents, and extend their competencies beyond the usual scope of high school.
-Please see the Magnet website for details.

 Parents/Guardians of students who exceed current grade level expectations and standards may apply to have their child considered for whole grade acceleration (grade skipping).
 Local schools adhere to Cobb’s Board-approved acceleration policy to identify students whose needs cannot be met at their current academic grade level.
 Contact your local school for further information.

 Advanced Placement® (AP®) Programs Advanced Placement (AP®) courses provide high school students a college-level academic experience.
 The College Board partners with colleges and universities to develop an appropriately challenging curriculum, to create college-level assessments, and to train teachers to deliver instruction that meets college-level standards.

 The College Board offers 34 AP courses in English, math, social studies, science, foreign language, technology and fine arts.
 The scope and variety of courses meet every student’s interests and academic needs.